 It might not have any opening windows, but it compensates for this via unique skylight roof panels that allow for the ingress of natural light while remaining opaque externally.

-The shed also boasts a non-slip floor and ramp, which is a great addition if you are pushing heavy kit into the shed, such as a wheelbarrow or lawn mower,
+The shed also boasts a non-slip floor and ramp, which is a great addition if you are pushing heavy kit into the shed, such as a wheelbarrow or lawn mower.
+It comes in a wide range of colours too.

 4. Keter Manor Plastic Shed